-Contrary to popular belief, even indoor cats can suffer from fleas.
-If you see signs of fleas on your cat, then you should consult your veterinarian right away so they can treat the infestation.
+Contrary to popular belief, even indoor cats can suffer from flea infestations.
+If you see signs of fleas on your cat, then you should consult your veterinarian right away so they can prescribe treatment.

 Here’s what you should know about the symptoms, causes, and treatments for fleas in cats.

 The most obvious symptom of fleas in cats is scratching and itching more than usual.
 If you notice your cat suddenly scratching much more, as if they’re in pain or highly irritated, try using a flea comb to look for signs of fleas.

 Adult fleas are visible to the naked eye, but they’re fast and can easily hide in your cat’s fur.
 They are usually brown or reddish brown in color and have six legs.